Perspective | Loyola Chicago, Delaware entered March like lions, exited like sacrificial lambs

 The Ramblers couldn’t keep it going.
-Ohio State played airtight defense and walked away with a 54-41 victory in the first of four first-round NCAA tournament games played in a long day’s journey into night inside the PPG Paints Arena.
+Ohio State played airtight defense and walked away with a 54-41 victory in the first of four first-round NCAA tournament games played in a long day’s journey into night inside PPG Paints Arena.

-Instead of keeping it going, Loyola experienced the abrupt ending that 32 teams experience during a 36-hour period on Thursday and Friday of the tournament’s first week.
+Instead of keeping it going, Loyola experienced the same abrupt ending as 31 other teams during a 36-hour period Thursday and Friday of the tournament’s first week.

 “It’s stunning,” Valentine said very quietly after all the postgame handshakes and hugs.
 “You never go into a game expecting to lose, but when you lose and the season’s over, it’s really, really tough.”

-It is tough for every team, whether is a No. 2 seed such as Kentucky or a No. 15 seed such as Delaware.
+It is tough for every team, whether it is a No. 2 seed such as Kentucky or a No. 15 seed such as Delaware.
 The Blue Hens played very well for 17 minutes against No. 2 seed Villanova, leading for much of the half.
 But Villanova went on a 16-0 run across halftime, and by the time Delaware’s Andrew Carr scored on a layup with 17:15 left in the game, the Blue Hens trailed 43-27, and the outcome was all but decided.

-Someone asked Kevin Anderson, one of Delaware’s four seniors if he could appreciate the early lead as he moved on with his life.
+Someone asked Kevin Anderson, one of Delaware’s five seniors, whether he could appreciate the early lead as he moved on with his life after the 80-60 loss.

 “As soon as we started appreciating it, they started making threes,” Anderson said with a smile.

-Under Jay Wright, Villanova always attempt a lot of threes — the Wildcats took 50 in a game against Syracuse this season — and Friday they made 13 of 28, which was plenty good enough because Delaware made just 3 of 20.
+Under Jay Wright, Villanova always attempts a lot of threes — the Wildcats took 50 in a game against Syracuse this season — and Friday they made 13 of 28, which was plenty good enough because Delaware made just 3 of 20.
 That was a theme in both afternoon games: the loser couldn’t buy a three-pointer.
-Loyola was 3-for-13.
+Loyola was 8 for 28.
 In today’s college basketball world, that almost always will get you beat.

 “They had six assists and 17 turnovers,” Valentine said.
 “You get a stat like that against a team, usually you win.
 But you still have to make shots.”